-- On the subject of wheat, gluten is one of the worst offenders both where the thyroid and leaky gut are concerned.
-Gluten triggers the release of zonulin, a protein which prevents the maintenance of the ‘tight junctions’ between the cells in the intestinal lining.
-These cells need to be hard up against each other, but zonulin pushes them apart, allowing entry into the bloodstream of the toxic materials and whole proteins which spark the autoimmune response.
+- On the subject of wheat gluten is one of the worst offenders both where the thyroid and leaky gut are concerned.
+Gluten triggers the release of zonulin which is a protein that prevents the maintenance of the ‘tight junctions’ between the cells in the intestinal lining.
+These cells need to be hard up against each other, but zonulin pushes them apart.
+Allowing entry into the bloodstream of the toxic materials and whole proteins which spark the autoimmune response.

 - Watch out for radiation from your cell phone at night – put it in another room never in your bedroom.

 - Seafood, eggs, and Brazil nuts, beef, chicken and sardines – rich in selenium, vital for conversion from T4 to T3

 - Zinc is an essential element for the production of thyroid hormone found mostly in the same foods as those rich in selenium.